radareorg/radare2-book/binary_diffing.md

              [...]

-And now the cool feature : radare2 supports graph-diffing, à la [DarunGrim](http://www.darungrim.org/), with the `-g` option.
-You can either give a symbol name, of specify two offsets in case the function you want to diff doesn't have the same name in both file.

-For example, `radiff2 -g main /bin/true /bin/false | xdot -` will show the differences between the main function of true and false.
+And now a cool feature : radare2 supports graph-diffing, à la [DarunGrim](http://www.darungrim.org/), with the `-g` option.
+You can either give it a symbol name, of specify two offsets, if the function you want to diff is named differently in compared files.
+For example, `radiff2 -g main /bin/true /bin/false | xdot -` will show differences in `main()` function of Unix `true` and `false` programs.
 You can compare it to `radiff2 -g main /bin/false /bin/true` (Notice the order of the arguments) to get the two versions.
 This is the result:

 ![/bin/true vs /bin/false](true_false.png)

-The parts in yellow are indicating that some offsets are not matching, the grey one is a perfect match, while the red one highlight a strong difference.
-If you look closely, you'll see that the left one is `mov edi, 0x1; call sym.imp.exit`, while the right one is xor edi, edi; call sym.imp.exit.
+Parts in yellow indicate that some offsets do not match.
+The grey piece means a perfect match.
+The red one highlights a strong difference.
+If you look closely, you will see that the left part of the picture has `mov edi, 0x1; call sym.imp.exit`, while the right one has `xor edi, edi; call sym.imp.exit`.

 Binary diffing is an important feature for reverse engineering.
-It can be used to analyze [security updates](https://en.wikipedia.org/wiki/Patch_Tuesday), infected binaries, firmware changes and more..
+It can be used to analyze [security updates](https://en.wikipedia.org/wiki/Patch_Tuesday), infected binaries, firmware changes and more...

-We have only shown the code analysis diffing functionality, but radare2 supports more sort of diffing between two binaries at byte level, deltified similarities and more to come.
+We have only shown the code analysis diffing functionality, but radare2 supports additional types of diffing between two binaries: at byte level, deltified similarities, and more to come.

-We have plans to implement more kinds of bindiffing functionalities into r2, and why not, add support for ascii art graph diffing and better integration with the rest of the toolkit.
+We have plans to implement more kinds of bindiffing algorithms into r2, and why not, add support for ascii art graph diffing and better integration with the rest of the toolkit.